Rural Clinics- Carson City (RCCC)

-The professional staff at CCRC provide services to clients both in person and through telehealth to clients based in more remote areas of the state.
-CCRC staff also provides behavioral health on-call coverage via telehealth to emergency rooms in rural hospitals throughout the state.
+The professional staff at RCCC provide services to clients both in person and through telehealth to clients based in more remote areas of the state.
+RCCC staff also provides behavioral health on-call coverage via telehealth to emergency rooms in rural hospitals throughout the state.
 Staff at the Carson clinic are involved in several community partnerships including Mobile Crisis, Mental Health Court, and Juvenile Justice Diversion.
 The clinic provides outpatient services to approximately 900 children, adolescents, and adults per year.

 Interns receive training to meet the needs of a smaller community by learning to practice as a generalist working with a wide array of clients.
 Common presenting issues include but are not limited to: trauma, depression and anxiety, psychosis, co-occurring issues, family distress, interpersonal skill deficits, and general distress related to issues of poverty, stigma, and isolation.
-Interns at CCRC are expected to work with clients across the age spectrum but may be provided some flexibility to focus their caseload predominantly on adults or youth and families, if desired.
-Additionally, the intern may have the opportunity to receive some exposure to community-based activities such as community outreach, education, prevention, school-based or home-based services, or criminal justice diversion programs.
+Interns at RCCC are expected to work with clients across the age spectrum but may be provided some flexibility to focus their caseload predominantly on adults or youth and families, if desired.
+Additionally, the intern may have the opportunity to receive some exposure to community-based activities such as community outreach, education, and prevention or criminal justice diversion programs.

-Sean Dodge, Psy.D. (email@example.com)
+Don Campbell, Psy.D. (email@example.com)